jack-driscoll/jack-driscoll.github.io/about.md

 - My job
 - My sanity

 After a bout of severe depression for the following 7 years, including 2 years of crack and heroin use, I went to rehab.
+I never got dependent on heroin or spent all my money on crack and was on the Dean's list during this time.
+I've since discovered I have a sleep disorder, which is why I feel like garbage all the time, which I was *self-medicating* for.
+I've been sober for 3 months now and feel like garbage again, but they say it'll get better when GOD decides to make me alright again.

 I'm currently *retooling* for a job in **Manufacturing Maintenance** at MATC, which I'm enjoying thoroughly.
 I'm on the Dean's list.